Hotmoka/hotmoka/tutorial/Takamaka.md

                                       .build();
 ```

-configures a node that uses the sha256dsa signing algorithm, while
+configures a node that uses the sha256dsa as default signature algorithm, while

 ```java
 TendermintBlockchainConfig config = new TendermintBlockchainConfig.Builder()